Born to the Purple: Production

 Adira was played by Argentine-Italian actress Fabiana Udenio.
 According to showrunner J. Michael Straczynski, Udenio wore a prosthetic head piece to simulate the largely-bald hairstyle of Centauri women.
 Straczynski comments, "[T]he one time we did have a bald woman as a background extra, those not in the know on stage kept commenting on how fake the bald-cap looked."

 Trakis was played by New Zealand stage actor Clive Revill, known for his work in musical theatre, and with the Royal Shakespeare Company.
-Revill also voiced the Emperor Palpatine in the original 1980 version of The Empire Strikes Back.
+Revill also voiced Emperor Palpatine in the original 1980 version of The Empire Strikes Back.

+Claudia Christian, in reference to playing an emotional scene where her father dies, said, "I think it shows a lot of quiet resolve and strength.
+It also is an indication of how bloody important her job is.
+I mean, yes she's hiding her feelings by immersing herself in work, but on the other hand she's a pro.
+'I've lost everyone in my family, and I still go to work.'"
+Jerry Doyle, who played Garibalidi, commented, "She did a really nice job in showing the vulnerability of her character and the dignity of her position ...
+It was a nice character moment for both of us."